tobacco

 How Is Tobacco Used?

 Tobacco can be smoked in cigarettes, cigars, or pipes.
 It can be chewed or, if powdered, sniffed.
 “Bidis” are an alternative cigarette.
 They come originally from India and are hand-rolled.
-In the U.S., bidis are popular with teens because they come in colorful packages with flavor choices.
+In the U.S., bidis became popular with teens because they come in colorful packages with flavor choices.

-Some teens think that bidis or smokeless tobacco alternatives are less harmful than regular cigarettes, but in fact they have more nicotine, which may make people smoke more, giving bidis or smokeless tobacco products the potential to be even more harmful than cigarettes.
+Some teens think that bidis or smokeless tobacco alternatives are less harmful than regular cigarettes, but in fact they may have more nicotine, which may make people smoke more, giving bidis or smokeless tobacco products the potential to be even more harmful than cigarettes.

 Is Nicotine the Only Harmful Part of Tobacco?

-No. Nicotine is only one of more than 4,000 chemicals, many of which are poisonous, found in the smoke from tobacco products.
-Smokeless tobacco products also contain many toxins, as well as high levels of nicotine.
 Many of these other ingredients are things we would never consider putting in our bodies, like tar, carbon monoxide, acetaldehyde, and nitrosamines.
 Tar causes lung cancer, emphysema, and bronchial diseases.
 Carbon monoxide causes heart problems, which is one reason why smokers are at high risk for heart disease.

-Is Tobacco Smoke Addictive?
+Is Tobacco Addictive?

 What Are the Common Street Names?